ortus-docs/coldbox-docs/recipes/loading_a_custom_coldbox_configuration_file.md

 <cfset COLDBOX_CONFIG_FILE = "">
 ```

-The value is a full instantiation path to the [ConfigurationCFC](http://wiki.coldbox.org/wiki/ConfigurationCFC.cfm) you would like to use:
+The value is a full instantiation path to the `ColdBox.cfc` you would like to use:

 ```js